FORT SAM HOUSTON INDEPENDENT SCHOOL DISTRICT

 Dyslexia Program Instruction and Supports

-Dyslexia Campus Interventionists provide instruction utilizing Reading by Design.
+Dyslexia Campus Teachers provide instruction utilizing Reading by Design.
 Reading by Design is an evidence-based program addressing instructional components and approaches designated by TEA.
 Student progress is continuously monitored and then shared with parents on a quarterly basis.
 Annually, or at the request of teachers or parents, areas of need, goal, plans for supports and progress are discussed in 504 or ARD committee meetings.

 On both the Fort Sam Houston Elementary and Robert G. Cole Middle/High School campuses, students with dyslexia are scheduled a specific time or class period during which dyslexia instruction is provided.